Marc Haefele Commentator, Off-Ramp

 Marc Haefele is an arts, politics, and literature commentator for KPCC's Off Ramp.

 Haefele was a staff writer for LA Weekly, City News of Los Angeles, and the Morristown (NJ) Record.
 He has written for the New York Times, Los Angeles Times, Philadelphia Daily News, the Boston Review, Nomada de Buenos Aires and many other publications.

 He cohosted the KPFK weekday morning drive time show in 1999-2000, and for the subsequent decade was city hall commentator for KPCC.

 In the later 60s and early 70s, Haefele worked for Random House, then Doubleday publishers in New York, where his writers included Philip K. Dick, Steven King, Tom Disch, Marge Piercy, Kate Millett and Josephine Saxton.
 While at LA Weekly, he won the LA Press Club's Best Column award.
 He has shared Golden Mikes with his KPCC colleagues.

-He has a B.A. in History from NYU and an M.A. in the same from NYU and Cal State Los Angeles.
+He has an M.A. in history from NYU and Cal State Los Angeles.

 Haefele lives in Santa Monica.